Mattias-/mym/README.md

 ## FYI

 - Network is disabled on the container
-- The inputdir is a mounted read only directory.
+- The `/tmp/inputdir` is a mounted read only directory.
 - Having `WORKDIR` set to `/tmp` probably make things easier